pineal/pineal.github.com/_posts/2014/2014-09-23-Graph_ algorithm.md

 ###Connectivity, DAG and topological Ordering

 ##Exercise
-**1.** We have a connected graphG=(V,E), and a specific vertex u∈V. Suppose we compute a depth-first search tree rooted at u, and obtain a tree T that includes all nodes of G. Suppose we then compute a breadth-first search tree rooted at u, and obtain the same tree T. Prove that G = T. (In other words, if T is both a depth-first search tree and a breadth-first search tree rooted at u, then G cannot contain any edges that do not belong to T.)
+**1.** We have a connected graph G=(V,E), and a specific vertex u∈V. Suppose we compute a depth-first search tree rooted at u, and obtain a tree T that includes all nodes of G. Suppose we then compute a breadth-first search tree rooted at u, and obtain the same tree T. Prove that G = T. (In other words, if T is both a depth-first search tree and a breadth-first search tree rooted at u, then G cannot contain any edges that do not belong to T.)
 **Solution:** Assume that G contains an edge e=(x,y) that does not belong to T. Since T is a DFS tree and (x,y) is an edge of G that is not an edge of T, one of x or y is ancestor of the tree.
-On the other hand, since T is BFS tree if x and y belong to layer \\(L_i\\) and \\(L_j\\) respectively, then i and j differ by at most 1.
+On the other hand, since T is BFS tree if x and y belong to layer \\(L\_i\\) and \\(L\_j\\) respectively, then i and j differ by at most 1.
 By synthesizing these two condition above we can assert that i and j differ by exactly 1, which implies that the edge (x,y) is in the tree T. It contradicts the assumption that e=(x,y) that does not belong to T. Thus G cannot contain any edges that do not belong to T.
 **2.** Let G = (V,E) be a connected undirected graph and let v be a vertex in G. Let T by the depth-first search tree of G starting from v, and let U be the breadth-first search tree of G starting from v.
 Prove that the depth of T is at least as great as the depth of U.
 **Solution** Let the depth of U and let w be a vertex on level d of U. We know that the BFS tree from v indicates the shortest path distance from v to every node(counting each edge as distance 1).
 Thus there is no path in G of length less than d from v to w.
 If the depth of T were less than d, there would be a path G of length less than d from v to w, given by the path in T. This is impossible, so T cannot have depth less than d.
-(Hesen: "This proof is bullllshit, isn't it? = =") **3.** The police department in a city has made all streets one-way.
+> This proof is bullllshit, isn't it? = =||
+**3.** The police department in a city has made all streets one-way.
 The mayor contends that there is still a way to drive legally from any intersection in the city to any other intersection, but the opposition is not convinced.
 A computer program is needed to determine whether the mayor is right.
 However, the city elections are coming up soon, and there is just enough time to run a linear-time algorithm.

 - Formulate this as a graph problem and design a linear-time algorithm.
 Explain why it can be solved in linear time.